jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually.rst

 * I add the Python_ code below in ``tests/magic.py`` in the :ref:`editor<2 editors>`

-  ..
-NOTE:: the line numbers below are a guide, no need to copy them
+  .. note:: the line numbers below are a guide, no need to copy them

   .. code-block:: python
     :linenos: